-A nonrecourse liability is a partnership liability (or a portion of a liability) for which no partner bears the economic risk of loss.
-Only the creditor bears the economic risk of loss with respect to a true nonrecourse liability.
+For purposes of the Section 752 rules, a nonrecourse liability is defined as a partnership liability (or a portion of a liability) for which no partner bears the economic risk of loss.
+Only the creditor bears the economic risk of loss with respect to a nonrecourse liability.
 The most common type of nonrecourse liability is a loan for which property (typically real estate) is pledged as security for repayment and for which the lender's only remedy in the event of a default is to foreclose on the property.